animator/learn-python/contrib/ds-algorithms/regression.md

 ## 3. Ridge Regression

 ### Description
-Ridge Regression is a technique for analyzing multiple regression data that suffer from multicollinearity.
-It adds a degree of bias to the regression estimates.
+Ridge Regression is a technique for analyzing multiple regression data that is  multicollinear.
+It adds a degree of bias to the regression estimates by adding some penalty for complication

 ### Use Case
 Used when there is multicollinearity in the data.